Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/essay.md

 ![Human Decision Node — scale ratio ACCEPT/REJECT chart](https://github.com/Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/blob/main/output/04_human_decision_node.png?raw=true)

-**Step 1 — Trigger Failure Mode 1 and 3 simultaneously:**
+**Step 1 — Trigger Failure Mode 1:**
 Open DALL-E or Gemini and prompt for a 16×16 pixel art knight, top-down view, transparent background, no anti-aliasing.
 Download the output.
-Import into Unity without adjusting import settings — leave Filter Mode at Bilinear.
+Import into Unity with Filter Mode: Point and Compression: None.
 Set Pixels Per Unit to 16.
 Drop into a scene and zoom the Scene view to 1:1.
 Observe: soft edges, color bleed, no discrete grid.
+This is Failure Mode 1 — the generation pipeline produced continuous-space output that no import setting can fix.

+**Step 2 — Trigger Failure Mode 2:**
+Open PixelLab's Character Creator.
+Generate the same knight at 24×24 — the minimum canvas size.
+In Aseprite, scale down to 16×16 using bilinear resampling (the default).
+Import into Unity with Point filter and no compression.
+Observe: blurry output, indistinguishable from Failure Mode 1, despite using a pixel-native tool.
+The failure is the non-integer scale ratio: 24/16 = 1.5, so bilinear interpolation was unavoidable.
+Now repeat the same step but generate at 32×32 instead.
+Scale to 16×16 with nearest-neighbor resampling.
+The result is cleaner — fewer artifacts, clearer silhouette.
+Manually touch up any edges that still look ambiguous, then re-import.
+This is the correct output from the pixel-native pipeline.

-**Step 2 — Isolate Failure Mode 3:**
+**Step 3 — Trigger Failure Mode 3:**
-Without changing the source file, change Filter Mode to Point (no filter) and Compression to None in Unity's texture importer.
+Take your clean 32×32-sourced sprite from Step 2.
+In Unity's texture importer, change Filter Mode back to Bilinear (the default).
 Re-examine at the same zoom.
-The sprite is crisper — render-time interpolation is gone — but the underlying anti-aliasing from generation is still present.
-Individual pixels are blended colors, not discrete palette values.
-The sprite is better but still wrong.
-This demonstrates that the import fix cannot resolve a problem located upstream at generation.

-**Step 3 — Fix Failure Mode 1:**
-Open PixelLab's Simple Creator, select the BitForge canvas at 16×16, generate the same knight with an eight-color palette constraint.
-Import with Point filter and no compression.
-Compare with your DALL-E result at the same zoom.
-Pixel boundaries should be hard; colors discrete.

-**Step 4 — Introduce Failure Mode 2 deliberately:**
-Take your clean PixelLab output.
-Resize it in Photoshop or Figma using bilinear resampling from 16×16 to 64×64, then back to 16×16.
-Import the result into Unity with correct Point filter settings.
-The sprite is blurry again, indistinguishable from the DALL-E output, despite having originated from a pixel-native generator and despite having correct import settings.

-One resize step — a single pipeline boundary — destroyed the discrete grid that the correct generation pipeline produced.

-The exercise demonstrates a single principle across four configurations: correct import settings cannot compensate for an upstream blur; correct tool selection cannot compensate for a downstream blur; and every processing step between generation and Unity import is a pipeline decision with the power to undo correct upstream choices.
+The same blurry output returns — indistinguishable from Failures 1 and 2 — despite a correct source file.
+Change Filter Mode back to Point.
+The blur disappears.
+One import setting, applied to an otherwise correct source, determines the final result.

+The exercise demonstrates a single principle: the same symptom appears at three different pipeline stages, and fixing any one stage in isolation does not fix the others.

 ---